karlnyr/fishing_cryptons/notes/lab_notes.md

 ### 12-09-19
 Very close on finishing the starting pipeline.
 Thus I would have a way of easily blasting a sequence and retrieving the taxa names with a good number of hits.

-taxa id and scientific name was extracted by
+taxa id and scientific name was extracted on the 12-09-19 by:
 ```shell
 awk -F "|" '$4~/scientific name/ {print $1"\t"$2}' $namesdump_path > taxa_id_name
 ```

-on the 12-09-19

 ### 16-09-19
 sorted the taxa_id-name file, to be used later on in the join to be performed.